Let's Encrypt provide free SSL certificates for HTTPS. It's possible to get a Let's Encrypt certificate working on PythonAnywhere. Here's how:

 mkdir -p ~/letsencrypt/wellknown

-You'll also need your PythonAnywhere site to be able to serve static
+You'll need your PythonAnywhere site to be able to serve static

 mapping (replacing "YOURUSERNAME" with your actual username):